ReactiveX/RxSwift/README.md

 All of the operators used in this example are the same operators used in the first example with variables.
 Nothing special about it.

-If you are new to Rx, next example will probably be little overwhelming, but it's here to demonstrate how RxSwift code looks like in real world examples.
+If you are new to Rx, next example will probably be a little overwhelming, but it's here to demonstrate how RxSwift code looks like in real world examples.
 I suggest to take a look at [practical examples](RxExample) in the repository.

-The third example is real world complex UI async validation logic with progress notifications.
+The third example is a real world, complex UI async validation logic, with progress notifications.
 All operations are cancelled the moment `disposeBag.dispose()` is called.

 Let's give it a shot.